 Approximately 400 people die from blizzards each year in the USA.
 Many of these deaths are related to road accidents.
 Blizzard deaths also occur from falling tree limbs, heart attacks (such as when people shovel vast amounts of snow), or carbon monoxide poisoning from improper generator use during blizzard power outages.

 Hurricanes, also called typhoons and cyclones, are a type of tropical storm.

 Hurricanes are divided into categories based on their wind speed.
 A category 5 hurricane has winds of at least 157 mph, strong enough to rip the roof off of buildings.

 Hurricanes can also cause massive flooding and storm surges.
 Of all of the weather-related disasters to hit the USA in the past 30 years, hurricanes have caused the most damage.

-Tornadoes occur on every continent other than Antarctica, but they are most common in the United States.
+Tornadoes occur on every continent other than Antarctica but are most common in the United States.

 The USA gets approximately 800 to 1,000 tornadoes annually, many of which are in “Tornado Alley.”
 The high winds of a tornado can rip apart homes and buildings.
 They lift debris like glass, causing it to turn into flying missiles that can injure or kill people.